 Getting Started – Unidirectional Network Gateway

-The feature supports broadcasting data from any tag variable from a the local server or remote servers within the DMZ to unlimited number of receiving servers.
+The feature supports broadcasting data from any tag variable from a the local server or remote servers within a local network to unlimited number of receiving servers.
 Each receiving server can be setup to receive data from multiple broadcast servers providing many to many data transfer.

 Use the following steps to setup servers to broadcast data and receiving services to update local and remote tag variables from the broadcasting nodes.